-- (b) reprisal;

-- (c) coercion;

 - (d) intimidation;

-- (e) retaliation:
+- (e) retaliation;

 - (f) harassment; or

-- deprivation of any entitlement, (g)
+- (g) deprivation of any entitlement,

-with the object of causing any detrimental effect or pain of mind to any other person in relation to any action taken in good faith and in a lawful manner by such other person who had been authorized under this Act to perform such action, commits an offence.
+with the object of causing any detrimental effect or pain of mind to any other person in relation to any action taken in good faith and in a lawful manner by such other person who had been authorized under this Act to perform such action, commits an offence

-20. Any person who is not authorized or empowered by this Act or by any other law to issue instructions or give advice to a Designated Officer or to an Investigation Officer to perform any function or exercise any power under this Act, issues any direction, gives advice, influences the 10 performance of any function or exercise of any power, solicits or obtains any information or material, with the view to defeating the objectives of this Act, commits an offence.
+20. Any person who is not authorized or empowered by this Act or by any other law to issue instructions or give advice to a Designated Officer or to an Investigation Officer to perform any function or exercise any power under this Act, issues any direction, gives advice, influences the performance of any function or exercise of any power, solicits or obtains any information or material, with the view to defeating the objectives of this Act, commits an offence.

-Unauthorized issuing of direction etc. with the view to defeating the objectives of this Act to be an offence from whom information, documents or other material has been called for by a Designated Officer or an Investigation Officer;
+Unauthorized issuing of direction etc. with the view to defeating the objectives of this Act to be an offence